 8. Reassess after a week

-If your product has not sold after a week, it is good practice to look at your pricing and description again.
+If your product has not sold after a week, it's good practice to look at your pricing and description again.
 It could be that it was priced too high, in which case you might want to reduce the asking price.

 If you know for a fact that the product will sell for that price (in fact, it might even be able to sell for more), it could be that the product is seasonal.
 In that case, it might be better to list your product again later when it is actually relevant to the particular season.
 After all, you can’t blame your target audience for not wanting to buy something like Christmas decorations in April.